bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 Remarks
 - In etc/analysis.cfg.
 I did configured the LOAD to have something better than the default values!
 (I dont know if the rest is really working)
 - In etc/client-local.cfg you need at least the [powershell] section (can be empty), otherwise the CLASS=powershell in etc/analysis.cfg seems not to work???
-(Does not exist at all... so you will have to create it!
+(The [powershell] section does not exist at all... so you will have to create it first!
 But it could/should exist as a default empty section in the client-local.cfg (Xymon Bug?)
 - The "external" line
     - uses the native bb protocol, but you should also be able to use http (will the updates.ps1 be blocked as it is downloaded?)
     - is not optimized by now: could be slowscan (and async?)